codebar/manual/_posts/2015-03-26-host-guide.md

 - You’re welcome to invite up to five of your own guests to study at the workshop - just let us know who you’ll be bringing along.

-- To help us spread the word further, send us a transparent png version of your logo and we’ll set you up on the events page on our site.
+- To help us spread the word further, send us a transparent png version of your company logo and we’ll set you up on the workshop page on our website.

-- Find a food supplier for the event.
+- Find a food supplier for the workshop.
 It’s important to provide vegetarian, vegan and gluten-free options too.
 If you need help finding places to order from, get in touch with the codebar organiser(s) and they'll help you find a place.

 - As well as food, most of our hosts provides drinks too.
 Alcohol is not required.
 Please at least supply water.